bhubbb/map-drawing-guides/README.md

 **Returns:**
 - Search metadata (query, results count, sources searched)
 - List of matching drawing guides with titles and validated URLs
+- Instructions for using the `get_guide` tool with exact URLs from the results

 **Example:**
 ```json